tomsquest/tomsquest.github.io/_posts/2025-03-23-elasticsearch-enable-compression.md

 image: /assets/images/posts/2025-03-23-elasticsearch-enable-compression/compression.png
 ---

-# Improving Elasticsearch Performance with Compression in Node.js

 When using Elasticsearch in Node.js apps, there's a simple performance optimization many developers miss: **compression is not enabled by default**.

 ## TL;DR